santigonzalezv0/santigonzalezv0/README.md

 ## Hi there 👋

 ### 👨‍💻 About Me
-I am a **Computer Engineering** student passionate about software development, technology, and problem-solving.
-With experience in web development, technical support, I am always looking for new challenges to grow professionally.
+I am a **Computer Engineering** student passionate about Artificial Intelligence, technology, and problem-solving.
+With experience in web development, DB, and applied AI, I am always looking for new challenges to grow professionally.

 ### 🎓 Education
 - **Universidad Americana, Paraguay**